sahajpatel008/bittorrent/docs/CONTEXT.md

 **Seeding Integration**:
 - After successful download, files are automatically registered with `peerServer.registerTorrent()`
 - Files saved to permanent location: `~/bittorrent-downloads/`
-- Seeding continues as long as Spring Boot application is running
-- Peer connections are properly cleaned up after downloads
+- Torrent file and seeding state saved to `~/.bittorrent/`
+- Seeding state persists across restarts and is automatically restored
+- On startup, all persisted seeding torrents are re-registered and re-announced to tracker

 ### 5. **BencodeDeserializer** (`bencode/`)
 **Purpose**: Parse .torrent files (bencoded format)